Baked lamb ribs in a sticky, Asian-inspired glaze is a delicious dinner or easy snack recipe. The glaze is super sticky making the ribs irresistible.

 How to cook lamb ribs

-Lamb ribs are fatty and need to be cooked a little longer to make sure the fat has time to render out.
-Asking your butcher to separate the lamb ribs (or cutting them yourself), will ensure quicker cooking time.
-Season/marinate the ribs and bake at 180ºC/350ºF for 30-45 minutes and then grill them, brushing with glaze or marinade, until they are caramelized and cooked through.
+Note: Lamb ribs are fatty and need to be cooked a little longer to make sure the fat has time to render out.
+Asking your butcher to separate the ribs (or cutting them yourself), will ensure quicker cooking time.

 What to serve with lamb ribs